 Instead of spending budget on acquiring new users, who may or may not be high LTV users, app marketers find that this strategy lets them spend budget on nurturing existing users’ LTV by re-engaging them.
 The engagement KPI will differ for each app category.
 For example, a shopping app marketer’s goal might be for users to return to the app and purchase the abandoned items in their cart.
 On the other hand, a game app marketer’s goal might be for the user to re-install the app and keep playing until level 5.
 Whether it is because the user forgot about the app or no longer finds the app to be useful, re-engaging these users can be the right strategy for many app marketers.

 As this industry continues to mature, app marketers are coming across more challenges but are finding new ways to tackle them.
-To learn more about new and emerging solutions, keep an eye out for the last part of this blog series which will focus on more advanced user acquisition strategies: lookalike audience targeting and bespoke segments.
+To learn more about new and emerging solutions, take a look at the first part of this series where we discuss how much the mobile marketing industry has changed, especially for user acquisition.